You are here

 17.17 Copying—Access and Substantial Similarity

 Instruction [insert cross reference to the pertinent instruction, e.g., Instruction 17.5] states that the plaintiff has the burden of proving that the defendant copied original elements from the plaintiff’s copyrighted work.
-The plaintiff may show the defendant copied from the work by proving by a preponderance of the evidence that the defendant had access to the plaintiff’s copyrighted work and that there are substantial similarities between the defendant’s work and original elements of the plaintiff’s work.
+The plaintiff can prove that the defendant copied from the work by proving by a preponderance of the evidence that the defendant had access to the plaintiff’s copyrighted work and that there are substantial similarities between the defendant’s work and original elements of the plaintiff’s work] [by proving by a preponderance of the evidence that there is a striking similarity between the defendant’s work and the plaintiff’s copyrighted work].
+If the plaintiff fails to prove that the defendant copied the plaintiff’s work, your verdict should be for the defendant.

 Comment